 At the heart of Ascham’s learning and teaching excellence is our focus on the individual girl, achieved through The Dalton Plan.
 The Dalton Plan stimulates self-reliance, assists each girl to assume responsibility for her own learning and engages both learner and teacher in intellectual partnership.

-Dalton at Ascham comprises three main components: the lesson, the study and the assignment.
-Girls attend lessons in class groups where teachers deliver the curriculum.
-In studies, girls learn to work in different ways; in groups, independently and in partnership with their teacher.
-The assignment sets out the work for each topic so that girls are able to plan their work for the week, in conjunction with their teachers.
+Dalton at Ascham comprises three main components: the Lesson, the Study and the Assignment.
+Girls attend Lessons in class groups, where teachers deliver the curriculum.
+In Studies, girls learn to work in different ways: in groups, independently and in partnership with their teacher.
+The Assignment sets out the work for each topic so that girls are able to plan their work for the week, in conjunction with their teachers.
 The two videos below explain the Dalton Plan and how it works.

 We encourage each girl to have a questioning spirit, to engage in driving her own learning, negotiating and processing ideas with her teachers.
 Teacher and learner work together to explore intellectual possibilities and thereby gain greater understanding.
-The opportunity for all girls to interact individually with teachers in study periods, to ask questions, to try out ideas, is at the heart of Ascham’s commitment to educational engagement and challenge from which academic achievements flow.
+The opportunity for all girls to interact individually with teachers in Study periods, to ask questions, to try out ideas, is at the heart of Ascham’s commitment to educational engagement.
 Not only does this benefit each girl but it also lifts the understanding and achievement of all girls.